NOTRE DAME DIVERSITY CONFERENCE CASE COMPETITION

 CASE COMPETITION GUIDELINES AND REQUIREMENTS

 This year, Ernst & Young and the University of Notre Dame are excited to bring you the 7th Annual Diversity Conference Case Competition.
-The case will ask students to examine diversity and inclusion in business and come up with solutions to a related business challenge.
+The case will ask students to examine diversity and inclusiveness in business and come up with solutions to a related business challenge.
 Hosted at the Mendoza College of Business on the University of Notre Dame’s campus, this case competition will take place on February 1st.
 Please see below for more competition details.

 Rules and Logistics